privy-io/create-react-app/README.md

 # Privy Auth `create-react-app` Starter

-This is a template for integrating Privy Auth into a new [`create-react-app`](https://create-react-app.dev/) project.
+This is a template for integrating [Privy Auth](https://www.privy.io/) into a new [`create-react-app`](https://create-react-app.dev/) project.

 ## Setup:

-First, run the following command to clone this repository locally:
+1. Clone this repository locally.
 ```
 git clone https://github.com/privy-io/privy-create-react-app.git
 ```

-Next, run the command `npm i` to install the necessary dependencies.
+2. Run the command `npm i` to install the necessary dependencies.

-Then, `cp .env.example .env` and replace the `appId` to be your Privy app ID.
+3. Setup your environment by running `cp .env.example .env`, and adding your Privy app ID to `.env`.

 ## Building locally: